NVIDIA-NeMo/DFM/docs/tutorials/text-to-video-training.md

 # Text-to-Video Training

 Comprehensive guide for training large-scale text-to-video generation models using WAN 2.1 architecture.
-This approach uses Megatron-Core and Megatron-Bridge for scalable training with advanced parallelism strategies (data, tensor, sequence, and context parallelism) and optimized kernels (e.g., Transformer Engine fused attention).
+This approach uses Megatron-Core and Megatron-Bridge for scalable training with advanced parallelism strategies (data, tensor, sequence, and context parallelism) and optimized kernels (for example, Transformer Engine fused attention).

 **Use case**: Train production-scale text-to-video models with full control over distributed training parallelism.